-I was recently promoted to the rank of associate Professor at the University of Wisconsin in Whitewater.
+I was recently promoted to the rank of Associate Professor at the University of Wisconsin in Whitewater.
 I am proud of what I have accomplished in all spheres of my professional and personal life.

 I grew a lot as a professor, especially when it comes to teaching incoming finance major undergraduates.
 I gradually modified my Investments course to improve it.
-I use the “flipped-classroom” methodology, and I introduced a trading simulation that has sparked the passion for investing in several students.
+I use the “flipped-classroom” methodology, and I introduced a trading simulation that has sparked a passion for investing in several students.
 I also offer a fully online version of this course.
 I like to teach to graduate students as well.
-In my MBA course, I use what I call “experience based” teaching, where I develop a case in class, withholding important information, and letting the students the responsibility to inquire about the right information.
+In my MBA course, I use what I call “experience-based” teaching, where I develop a case in class, withholding important information, and letting the students the responsibility to inquire about the right information.
 My objective is to make the course similar to a consulting job.
 Some love it; some do not!

 Surprisingly, I was involved in several services to my University, College of Business and Economics, and department.
 I serve on multiple committees.
-Among others, I chair our department’s assessment committee, and I chaired several search committee for academic positions.
+Among others, I chair our department’s assessment committee, and I chaired several search committees for academic positions.
 I am responsible for hiring more than a third of my now-colleagues!